pereferrera/go_to_the_source/README.md

 *Note: this project was made when ChatGPT was new and the only game in town.
 Quickly after that, a lot of new LLMs with different capabilities appeared...*

-*Note II: I learned recently that what I implemented here is similar to something called the ReAct pattern, see [https://til.simonwillison.net/llms/python-react-pattern?s=03](this link)*
+*Note II: I learned recently that what I implemented here is similar to something called the ReAct pattern, see [this link](https://til.simonwillison.net/llms/python-react-pattern?s=03)*

 Let's make LLMs accountable!
 They are usally trapped in a cage without Internet connection, but we can provide them with what they need to support their claims.
 Given a claim, we are going to make them search Google until they find a source that supports it!
 Because we are whole-hearted, we are then also going to give them the chance to either confirm or dismiss what they said, and instead provide a different answer.